Map of the Memphis Hoods

 Since the late 1800s, the city’s black community has always accounted for a large portion of the city, especially in many of the North Memphis neighborhoods like Mitchell Heights, Douglas, Binghampton, and Klondike.

 Not until the 1960s and 1970s, with the help of white flight, did the black population expand into dominating the city’s North Side.
-In the present day streets within the North Memphis ghetto, the community has been expanding north of I-40 into the Frayser, Raleigh, and Bartlett neighborhoods.
+In the present day streets within the North Memphis hoods, the community has been expanding north of I-40 into the Frayser, Raleigh, and Bartlett neighborhoods.

 As the housing projects have been demolished and various North Memphis hoods consists of abandoned properties, the numerous lower income apartment complexes of Frayser have seemed to fill the void as cities across America are getting away from the traditional public housing projects and turning once suburban apartment complexes into subsidized and section 8 facilities, or the modern day projects.